muhammad-fiaz/logly/docs/index.md

 Built with a modular Rust backend using PyO3/Maturin, Logly delivers exceptional performance while maintaining memory safety and thread safety.
 The codebase is organized into focused modules (backend, config, format, utils) for maintainability and extensibility.

+!!! note "Active Development"
+    Logly is actively developed and optimized.
+Performance continues to improve with each release.
+For the best experience, use the latest version.

 ### Key Features

 - 🚀 **High Performance**: Rust-powered backend with async buffering and optimized data structures
 - 📦 **Modular Architecture**: Clean separation of concerns with backend, config, format, and utils modules
 - 🔄 **Async Logging**: Background thread writing with configurable buffers and flush intervals
 - 📋 **Structured JSON**: Full JSON logging support with custom fields and pretty printing
+- 🎛️ **Per-Level Controls**: Fine-grained control over console output, timestamps, colors, and file storage per log level
+- 🔧 **Granular Configuration**: Per-level console, time, color, and storage controls for maximum flexibility
 - � **File Rotation**: Time-based and size-based rotation with retention policies
 - �️ **Compression**: Built-in support for gzip and zstd compression
 - 🎯 **Multi-Sink**: Multiple output destinations with per-sink filtering